larsnaesbye/tempus/README.md

 # Tempus
-- a project for Distro Astro (http://www.distroastro.org) to provide some better timekeeping for astronomers
+- a Qt-based astronomy timekeeper